yegor256/blog/_drafts/_sociotech.md

 He doesn't understand the dynamics of a modern software project, he doesn't know how to use its
 [communication]({% pst 2016/aug/2016-08-23-communication-maturity %})
-instruments, and he has no socio-technical skills:
+instruments, and he has no sociotechnical skills:

-  * Searching and finding information
+  * Searching for, and finding, information
   * Submitting questions, collecting answers
   * Adding knowledge to the repository
   * Submitting code changes